adkinsar/aws-study-guides/ans-c01/notes/review.md

 - IPv6 traffic is not supported for VPN connections with a Virtual Private Gateway.
 - Path MTU Discover is not supported with an AWS VPN connection

+## Network Implementation

+### AWS Global Accelerator

+Reduce latency for users by routing traffic to the nearest application endpoint that is in closest proximity to users.

+### Transit Gateway attachment types

+#### Peering

+#### VPC

+#### VPN

+#### Transit Gateway Connect

+An attachment type that uses Generic Routing Encapsulation (GRE) for higher bandwith performance compared to a VPN connection.
+GRE tunnels can also be used for establishing a connection to a third-party SD-WAN virtual appliance.

+### Transit Gateway Network Manager

+Provides a global view of your private network, allowing you to manage you AWS and on-premises resources and itegrate with your SD-WAN

+### AWS Load Balancer Controller

+An optional add-on in EKS that manages elastic load balancers for a Kubernetes cluster.
+Kubernetes ingress utilizes Application Load Balancers.
+A Kubernetes load-balancer service will produce a Network Load Balancer.